purploided/Quill/README.md

-# Re-Type
+# Quill

-Welcome to **Re-Type**!
+Welcome to **Quill**!
 This powerful web-based tool <sub>It's now a module too!</sub> is designed to help you measure and improve your typing speed and accuracy through engaging exercises and detailed performance tracking.

 ## 🚀 Features